 But this seemingly odd phrase,”a new type of cadre-entrepreneur relationship,” offers us clues to the current economic situation in China — and how leaders are responding.
+The Economic Slowdown

 The phrase “new type of cadre-entrepreneur relationship” was first introduced in 2015, a year during which China’s GDP growth fell below 7 percent for the first time in 25 years.

 In March 2015, “new type of cadre-entrepreneur relationship” made its first appearance in the People’s Daily, the flagship newspaper of the CCP.
 Qian Yingyi (钱颖一), an economist and a professor from China’s prestigious Tsinghua University, brought the phrase up during a meeting happening around the “Two Sessions” (两会), referring to the annual meetings of the national legislature and China’s top political advisory body.
 According to Qian, such relationship building, with the assistance of other government policies, was a must-have strategy for grappling with the economic slowdown.

 Two months later, Sun Chunlan (孙春兰), the vice-premier who heads up the central government’s United Front Work Department, became the first government official to use the phrase publicly in an address delivered during a meeting of industry and commerce officials and representatives from non-Party organisations (无党派人士代表).